 The open source Kubernetes container scheduling and orchestration platform system is becoming widely used in microservices application development.
 Kubernetes is a powerful tool that helps make running microservices applications in Docker containers at scale more manageable.

-The NGINX Kubernetes Ingress Controller has many of the characteristics of NGINX software.
+NGINX Ingress Controller has many of the characteristics of NGINX software.
 It’s fast to deploy and configure, runs efficiently in production, and has low resource utilization, even with large deployments supporting heavy loads.
-NGINX Plus users get support for the NGINX Kubernetes Ingress Controller at no additional cost, from the same award‑winning team that backs all NGINX Plus deployments.
+NGINX Plus users get support for NGINX Ingress Controller at no additional cost, from the same award‑winning team that backs all NGINX Plus deployments.

 NGINX Ingress Controller is important for making NGINX and NGINX Plus available for use in a wide range of development projects and emerging architectural solutions that incorporate Kubernetes.
 For instance, NGINX is announcing an Ingress controller solution for load balancing on the Red Hat OpenShift Container Platform.
 This new solution supports enterprise-grade application delivery, application management, and improved security for Red Hat’s OpenShift contain platform.